 The Delaware Health Care Commission has, since its inception, been concerned about access to health care for all Delawareans.
-While that is not it's only focus, since the Commissions mandate is broad, improving access to health care is a primary goal.
+While that is not its only focus, since the Commission's mandate is broad, improving access to health care is a primary goal.
 Access to health care has several dimensions.
-The aspect covered in this report is the availability of health insurance coverage.
-Those with health insurance typically enjoy greater access to health care providers than those who are without it.
+One of those dimensions is covered in this report, and that is health insurance coverage.
+Those with health insurance typically enjoy greater access to health care providers than do those who are without it.

-Those persons who do not have health insurance are still likely to require medical care at some point in time.
-When they do require such services, their condition may be significantly worse than had it been detected and confronted at an earlier stage.
+Persons who do not have health insurance are still likely to require medical care at some point in time.
+When they do require such services, their condition may be significantly worse than had it been detected and addressed at an earlier stage.
 In addition, the uninsured will tend to use one of the most expensive providers, the emergency room.
-Ultimately, hospitals must cover all of their costs.
-Services delivered to the insured and the uninsured alike figure into that cost.
-As a result, some of the cost of services to the uninsured are shifted to the insured population and more importantly, raise the cost of fringe benefits to employers.
+Ultimately, providers must cover all of their costs.
+Services delivered to the insured and the uninsured alike, figure into that cost.
+As a result, some of the cost of services provided to the uninsured is shifted to the insured population.
+This raises the overall cost of fringe benefits to employers.

-To better understand the nature of the uninsured population, the Delaware Health Care Commission has been monitoring its status for a number of years.
-This year, for the first time, it has decided to more broadly distribute this information using this report as one vehicle.
+To better understand the nature of the uninsured population, the Delaware Health Care Commission has been monitoring its size and structure for a number of years.
+This report is a significant update and offers both new information and analysis.
+It adds information for the year 1997 and 1998 to the database.
+In addition, much of the information is now reported as threeyear averages in order to add stability to the estimates.

 The report has three major sections.
-In the first section, the current status of the uninsured in Delaware and the region are discussed.
-A time series, beginning in 1982 and ending in 1995 is used to show any trends.
-The second section focuses on the labor market in Delaware and existing and future trends which might affect employer provided health coverage.
+In the first section, the current status of the uninsured in Delaware and the region is discussed.
+A time series, beginning in 1982 and ending in 1998 is used to show any trends.
+The second section focuses on the labor market in Delaware and existing and future trends that might affect employer provided health coverage.
 The third section contains information on health insurance coverage for a variety of demographic variables.
 The implications of current demographic trends are also considered in this section.